By Callie Langford

 “I think that sometimes people feel like child abuse prevention is very stigmatizing,” says Stogner.
 “We try to not frame it that way.
 It’s about helping parents get more tools in the toolbox to become stronger parents and increase that bond with their kids.
 I think any parent could benefit from that.
 We hope all parents feel comfortable reaching out to us.
 It’s not about something negative or punitive… It’s about strengthening your family.”

 SAFE is a merger of Austin Children’s Shelter and SafePlace, both long-standing and respected human service agencies in Austin serving the survivors of child abuse, sexual assault and exploitation, and domestic violence.
 SAFE’s goal is ambitious and simple: stop abuse for everyone.
-Learn more about their merger here.
 Learn more about their services and programs, campuses, and locations of services at safeaustin.org.